 PhD degree programme

-The hourly pay is DKK 226.61 (October 2022 level).
-The salary is paid monthly in arrears from February to May and September to December, corresponding to 17.5 hours a month throughout the 1½-2 year employment period.
+The hourly pay is DKK 230.95 (October 2023 level).
+The salary is paid monthly in arrears at a rate of 2.68 hours per week throughout the 1½-2 year employment period.

-Part B is financed by a scholarship in accordance with the collective agreement and you are required to work the equivalent of 560 hours during the employment period.
+On part B you will be employed as a PhD fellow and receive a PhD fellowship in accordance with the collective agreement.
+You are required to work the equivalent of 560 hours during the employment period.

 The salary starts at the AC-salary level 4.1.
 For further information about the salary please see this page.